Simple Machines and Potato Holes

 In this week's family-friendly science activity, students experiment with pencils and straws to find the easiest method for drilling holes into a potato.
 Is there a way to use pencils or straws and take advantage of one of the six types of simple machines to help?
 Find out with a fun hands-on science activity!

-The following Science Buddies activity on the Scientific American website has all the information you need to do this science activity with your students at home: A Simple Machine to Make Potato Holes.
+The A Simple Machine to Make Potato Holes activity has all the information you need to do this science activity with your students at home.

 - There's a Machine in My Toy Box!

 - Which Simple Machines Do I Use the Most?

 - Balancing the Load: The See-Saw as a Simple Machine

 - Give It a Lift with a Lever

 You Might Also Enjoy These Related Posts: